ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 }
 ```

-> In order to make Capacitor aware of your plugin, you have to [export it to capacitor](#export-to-capacitor) in your apps `MainActivity`.

 ### Kotlin Example

 If choosing to use Kotlin instead of Java, the Echo plugin example looks like this: